Want To Publish Your Own Book?

 Write what motivates, and excites you.

-So, my advice, is to focus on content that you actually want to publish.
+So, my advice, is to focus on content that you actually wish to publish.

 That way, in my opinion, you’re statistically more likely to actually finish the book.

-In fact, this is the main reason why I started online teaching; because I was publishing a ton of books anyway, I figured I may as well turn them into courses as well.
+In fact, this is the main reason why I started online teaching; because I was publishing books anyway, I figured I may as well turn them into courses as well.

-That way, I can make twice the impact with the same amount of content.
+That way, I can theoretically and hopefully make twice the impact with the same amount of content.

-Well, at the very least, you can give your book or course away for free.
-At least then you’ll hopefully have some feedback and reviews.
+If all else fails, if nobody ever wants to buy my course, or my book, well, at the very least, I can at least give my book or course away for free.
+At least then I’ll hopefully have some feedback and reviews.

-Or, you can relaunch the book later on once you establish a bigger following; so it’s a potential asset that you can refer to later.
+Or, I could relaunch the book later on once I hopefully establish a bigger following; so these books and courses are a potential asset that I can refer to later.

 This is just my humble two cents after publishing many dozens of books, most of them, flopped by the way.